From Dusk Till Dawn 3: The Hangman's Daughter: Cast

+Production

+From Dusk Till Dawn 2: Texas Blood Money and From Dusk Till Dawn 3: The Hangman's Daughter were produced at the same time as one another with Robert Rodríguez and his cousin Álvaro Rodríguez shepherding their own prequel pitch which would serve as the basis for From Dusk Till Dawn 3, while Quentin Tarantino, Lawrence Bender, and Scott Spiegel produced their own sequel pitch which would become From Dusk Till Dawn 2.

+Robert Rodriguez approached P. J. Pesce about directing his prequel script for From Dusk till Dawn in 1997 after having been impressed by Pesce's film The Desperate Trail.
+The first actor cast in the film was Michael Parks as Ambrose Bierce with both Pesce and Rodriguez agreeing he was right for the role.
+Like the second film, From Dusk Till Dawn 3 was filmed in Cape Town, South Africa which proved problematic for some of the scenes tailored to the film's western genre.
+Due to the fact there were no horses in Africa trained to pull wagons, the film's wrangler had to train 12 horses to do so and the only stagecoach the crew could get was a prop from a local western themed steakhouse that had to be heavily modified to keep from falling apart.

 Release

 The American Cinematheque held the West Coast premiere at Grauman's Egyptian Theatre on October 30, 1999.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 22% of nine surveyed critics gave the film a positive review; the average rating was 4/10.
+Rotten Tomatoes, a review aggregator, reports that 22% of nine surveyed critics gave the film a positive review; the average rating was 5.3/10.
 Mike Emery of the Houston Chronicle wrote that the film "isn't terribly bad" but is too derivative and only for gore hounds.
 Matt Serafini of Dread Central rated it 2/5 stars and wrote that the original film should not have had any sequels.
 Nathan Rabin of The A.V.
 Club wrote: "Being competent is no great achievement, but for undiscriminating gore fans, it should be enough to make Dawn 3 a passable evening's entertainment".
 G. Noel Cross of DVD Talk rated it 4/5 stars and called it "a smart sequel that delivers mucho bang for the peso".
 Gordon Sullivan of DVD Verdict called it "a serviceable little action horror flick that takes a timeworn premise and adds its own small filigrees".